ZackMurry/nottte-me/README.md

 # nottte-me
-A shortcut-centered writing website with easy exporting to Google Docs, PDF, and more.
+An unfinished, shortcut-centered writing website with easy exporting to Google Docs, PDF, and more.

 # why not Google Docs?
 As good as Google Docs is, there is almost no customizability.
 If you wanted to bind highlighting to a key, you'd be simply out of luck.
 I found myself clicking in the same